Key Takeaways

 5 Strategies for After Your Loved One Passes

-After your loved one passes away, family inheritance issues become much more likely.
-Emotions often run high, people can see what they will inherit and what they won't, and your family member is no longer there to mediate.
-If you see a potential argument on the horizon, these strategies can help you get through:
+After your loved one passes away, family inheritance issues can become more likely.
+Emotions often run high.
+People may focus on what they will inherit and what they will not.
+Your family member is no longer there to mediate.
+If you expect a disagreement, these strategies can help you work through it.

 1. Figure Out a "Fair" System to Distribute Personal Property

-If your loved one had personal property that multiple family members want but didn't leave instructions for, it can lead to arguments over every single item.
-Trying to debate or mediate an argument could leave everyone feeling frustrated.
+If your loved one had personal property that several family members want but did not leave instructions for, it can lead to arguments over each item.
+Trying to debate or mediate every disagreement can leave everyone feeling frustrated.

-Instead, you and your fellow beneficiaries could agree on a system for dividing things up.
-For example, each person could take a turn and pick one item.
-You could also hold a lottery, drawing names out of a hat for each item.
-While some still might not be thrilled about the outcome, at least luck and fate, not arguments, are settling the decisions.
+Instead, you and the other beneficiaries could agree on a system for dividing items.
+For example, each person could take turns choosing one item.
+You could also hold a lottery and draw names for each item.
+While some people may not like the outcome, this approach relies on chance rather than conflict to make decisions.

 2. Consider Liquidating Complicated Assets